MTI TEK

 https://hdbscan.readthedocs.io/en/latest/index.html

-2. Example: word clustering
+2. Example: Word Clustering

 To simplify, we use one-word sentences in this example.
+For real-world applications, you would typically work with documents.

 Install the required modules: